apizzimenti/ATEAM/README.md

 ## Installation
 Clone this repository by `git clone https://github.com/apizzimenti/ateam.git` and run `sh setup.sh` in your favorite terminal.
-This installs the `ateam` package (and its dependencies) globally in development mode, so any changes you make to the source are reflected system-wide.
+This installs the `ateam` package (and its dependencies) globally in development mode, so any changes you make to the source are reflected system-wide. **Please read the

 ## Example Use